 Submit the article as an attachment to an email to the ACMR President.
 Consideration for the Pian prize requires current ACMR membership; if you are not a current member of ACMR please renew or join when submitting your work.

-The Association for Chinese Music Research (ACMR) is proud to present the Ruby Chao Yeh Award for Student Travel.
+The Association for Chinese Music Research (ACMR) is proud to present the Bell Yung Student Travel Award.
 The award aims to promote graduate and undergraduate student research on Chinese music by supporting research presentations at the annual meeting of the Society for Ethnomusicology (SEM) or at the annual ACMR meeting.

-The annual Yeh award will provide $500 toward travel expenses for one student whose paper on Chinese music, broadly defined, has been accepted in the SEM general program (with secondary consideration given to student paper presentations at the ACMR meeting).
+The annual Yung award provides $500 toward travel expenses for one student whose paper on Chinese music, broadly defined, has been accepted in the SEM general program (with secondary consideration given to student paper presentations at the ACMR meeting).
 The award will be presented at the ACMR meeting, held in conjunction with the SEM meeting, and an announcement will be published in the ACMR Newsletter.
 We also will extend presenters the opportunity to publish their research in the Spring issue of the ACMR Newsletter.
-Submit all materials to Meredith Schweig ([email protected]) by September 15.
+Submit all materials to Adam Kielman ([email protected]) by September 1.

-The Yeh award committee will include three members: the ACMR President, Nora Yeh or designate, and one additional ACMR officer.
-At the time of application, the applicant must be a graduate or undergraduate student enrolled full-time in any discipline in a US academic institution.
+The Yung award committee will include three members: the ACMR President, Bell Yung or designate, and one additional ACMR officer.
 The proposed paper must show careful research and analysis that contributes to the scholarly study of Chinese music.

-One-page CV (which includes the applicant’s contact information: institutional affiliation, address, phone number, and academic email address);
+- CV (which includes the applicant’s contact information: institutional affiliation, address, phone number, and academic email address); and

-Title and abstract of the accepted paper presentation; and
+- Title and abstract of the accepted paper presentation.